MeetAndyHong/Web-Browser/README.md

 # WebBrowser

-This is a bootstrap and jQuery sample showing introductions of different web browsers.
+This is a bootstrap and design sample.

 ## Feature
 Used Bootstarp and jQuery to complete some animations.